 In a network delay, traffic congestion and connection quality are the root causes of network quality dips.
 It could be that you are connecting to your network during peak hours.
 It could also be that your connection is not powerful enough for VoIP.
 Delays here vary from a minimal ten milliseconds to huge delays reaching thousands of milliseconds.

 In end system delays, data handling causes latency problems.
-Data necessarily goes though encoding, decoding and jitter buffer, which can take longer than normal because of certain conditions.
+Data necessarily goes through encoding, decoding and jitter buffer, which can take longer than normal because of certain conditions.
 For instance, if there is network delay, jitter buffer time increases too as this stage is supposed to remove gaps between data packets.

 With packet delays, the quality of VoIP naturally decreases.
 At a certain level, it can get too much that it diminishes benefits from VoIP communications.